torvalds/linux/Documentation/security/snp-tdx-threat-model.rst

 communication between kernel and userspace.
 This includes system calls, kernel APIs, device drivers, etc.

-The existing Linux kernel threat model typically assumes execution on a trusted HW platform with all of the firmware and bootloaders included on its TCB.
+The existing GNU/Linux kernel threat model typically assumes execution on a trusted HW platform with all of the firmware and bootloaders included on its TCB.
 The primary attacker resides in the userspace, and all of the data coming from there is generally considered untrusted, unless userspace is